 Betsy first honed her ability to balance high-stakes and complex legal and ethical challenges while advising parties involved in international peace negotiations in Darfur and Syria through the Public International Law & Policy Group (PILPG), founding PILPG’s Istanbul office during the Geneva III peace talks.
 Today, she provides strategic direction by co-leading PILPG’s Peace Negotiation Initiative and serving as Peacebuilding League Advisor to The Shaikh Group.
 Betsy trains the next generation of negotiators as a Lecturer in Law at Stanford Law School, and maintains a tight foreign policy network as a term member of the Council on Foreign Relations.

-In her white collar practice, Betsy applies the same delicate approach to help companies and individuals avoid or calm a public outcry.
-When faced with allegations of corruption or other criminal issues, clients rely on Betsy to thoroughly investigate, and offer a precise plan forward.
+In her global white collar practice, Betsy applies the same delicate approach to help clients avoid or calm a public outcry.

 Prior to joining Orrick, Betsy worked for the U.S. Department of Homeland Security, the Pacific Council on International Policy, and U.S. Senator Dianne Feinstein.